vmlm/aiwyn_py-selenium/readme.txt

 Some more implementation details:
 * I've defined separate scripts to manage the selenium webdriver and logger configuration, just to keep it separate and make it easier to call.
-* The logger is actually set up in the environment.py script, before testing begins.
+* The logger is set up in the environment.py script, before testing begins.
-* The driver is set up the first time the target website is accessed.
-This allows me to specify different browser drivers and configurations for each test.
+* The driver is set up the first time the target website is accessed in a given scenario.
+This allows me to specify different browser drivers and configurations for each scenario.
 * The homepage URL is defined once, in environment.py

 ## Project Structure